Fast-tracking procurement transformation at Prisma Medios de Pago

 The project is ongoing; however, interim results have already exceeded expectations.
 So far, Efficio and Prisma have:

-- Signed off 70% of the savings target within 5 months of the 9-month program.
+- Signed off 70% of the savings target within 5 months of the 9-month programme.
 All savings are adjusted with inflation and the volatile exchange rate, and are on track to achieve the original savings target

 - Achieved in-year savings 30% beyond target